-NGOs Urge Action on Arctic Fuel oil ban
+NGOs Urge Action on Arctic Fuel Oil Ban

 EMEA News

-NGOs Urge Action on Arctic Fuel oil ban
+NGOs Urge Action on Arctic Fuel Oil Ban

 Black carbon from heavy fuel oil more likely to fall on ice and snow.
-File Image / Pixabay.
+File Image / Pixabay

 Environmentalists have called on Arctic countries to eliminate heavy fuel oil (HFO) from the Arctic region.